ezmodus/mount-windows-shares/README.md

 # Mount Windows Shares

 Mount Windows Shared Folder easily to your Linux by using CIFS

+## Changes

+    14.11.2019: Added mount_shares.sh, the best version.

 ## Requirements

     sudo apt-get install cifs-utils

+## Script: **mount_shares_sh**

+This is the best script when all shared folders are predefined.

+Open script and manually edit parameters to match your configuration.
+Give your windows computer name and user.
+The most of cases domain does not require any changes.
+Then add into `shares` array all the shareable folders.
+Keys are Windows folders and values are path to Linux.
+The best thing about this is, it only asks passwords once (win+sudo).

+    compname='Windows-Laptop'
+    winuser='ezmo'
+    domain='WORKGROUP,vers=2.0'

+    shares['scripts']='/home/ezmodus/scripts'
+    shares['projects/websites']='/var/www'
+    shares['images']='/home/ezmodus/images'
+    shares['videos']='/home/ezmodus/videos'
+    shares['projects/code-repositories']='/home/ezmodus/repos'

 ## Script: **mount_single_folder.sh**

 Use this script when you have predefined parameters for single specific Windows shared folder.

 Open script and manually edit parameters to match  your configuration